 Soldiers will be better prepared if they train how they would fight.
-This innovative physical readiness training philosophy, implemented by the U.S. Army Training and Doctrine Command, has driven the U.S. Army Physical Fitness School to revise not only how the Army conducts physical training, but also how it will evaluate a Soldier's physical capability.
+This innovative physical readiness training philosophy, implemented by the U.S. Army Training and Doctrine Command (TRADOC), has driven the U.S. Army Physical Fitness School to revise not only how the Army conducts physical training, but also how it will evaluate a soldier's physical capability.

-As TRADOC's lead for the test review, Hertling collaborated with a 16-member team headed by Frank Palkoska, director of the U.S. Army Physical Fitness School, resulting in a recommendation to the Army for not just one, but two revised PT tests.
+As TRADOC's lead for the test review, Hertling collaborated with a 16-member team headed by Frank Palkoska, director of the U.S. Army Physical Fitness School, resulting in a recommendation to the Army for two revised PT tests.

-"The goal is to align the training and the tests with tasks that Soldiers have to perform on the battlefield so that the commander has a better tool to measure preparedness and can guide training for the unit," said Palkoska.
+"The goal is to align the training and the tests with tasks that soldiers have to perform on the battlefield so that the commander has a better tool to measure preparedness and can guide training for the unit," Palkoska said.

-The proposed tests, the Army Physical Readiness Test, or APRT, and the Army Combat Readiness Test, known as the ACRT, align with Army Physical Readiness Training outlined in Training Circular 3-22.20, which was implemented Army-wide last August providing exercises, drills and activities appropriate for various levels of physical fitness.
+The proposed tests, the Army physical readiness test (APRT) and the Army combat readiness test (ACRT) align with Army physical readiness training as outlined in Training Circular 3-22.20, which provides exercises, drills and activities appropriate for various levels of physical fitness.

-The APRT, designed to replace the current APFT, expands from three to five events, eliminates sit-ups, increases the pace of push-ups, and replaces the long-distance run with shorter-faster runs.
-The five events include: 60-yard shuttle run, one-minute rower (exercise outlined in TC 3.22-20), standing long-jump, one-minute push-up, 1.5 mile run.
+The APRT, designed to replace the current APFT, expands from three to five events, eliminates sit-ups, increases the pace of push-ups and replaces the long-distance run with shorter-faster runs.
+The five events include a 60-yard shuttle run, a one-minute rowing exercise, standing long jump, one-minute push-up and a 1.5 mile run.

-These events will more accurately test a Soldiers anaerobic and aerobic endurance while reducing the risk of injuries.
-The current test also only provides a "snapshot" assessment of upper and lower-body muscular endurance and fails to identify anaerobic capacity, said Hertling.
+These events will test a soldier's anaerobic and aerobic endurance more accurately while reducing the risk of injuries.
+The current test also only provides a snapshot assessment of upper and lower-body muscular endurance and fails to identify anaerobic capacity, Hertling said.

 In order to better assess anaerobic capacity that drive high-intensity bursts of energy, the run will be changed to 1.5 miles.

-"Previously, we primarily trained for the assessment," said Palkoska.
+"Previously, we primarily trained for the assessment," Palkoska said.
 Now our training will drive the test, not the other way around, he said.